c4pub/predirank/README.md

 This project ranks classifiers based on their accuracy across a selection of datasets.
 The primary focus is on classifiers from the sklearn/scikit-learn library and their application to popular tabular datasets.
 Sklearn classifiers require numerical data for operation.
 Consequently, categorical data must be 'numerized', or converted into numerical form using one-hot encoding.

-The resulting rankings are only indicative; there can't be an absolute ranking.
+The resulting leaderboard is only indicative; there can't be an absolute ranking.
 One classifier may perform better than others depending on the dataset/problem domain.
 The tool has many limitations, most of which are out of necessity to keep the task manageable.
 Among them:

 - The classifiers are used with their default parameters.
 - The size of the datasets is limited; those that are too large are randomly truncated to save space and execution time.